damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 ### Option B: GitLab CI for Jekyll websites

-Jekyll is so far the most popular [Static Site Generator (SSG)][SSGs] available, that's why we'll use it as a first SSG example for configuring our GitLab CI.
+Jekyll is so far the most popular [Static Site Generator (SSG)][SSGs] available, that's why we'll use it as a first example for configuring our GitLab CI.
 On the next section you'll find more [examples](#examples) for SSGs already tested with GitLab Pages.

-Jekyll is written in [Ruby][] and generates static blog-aware websites.
+Jekyll is written in [Ruby] and generates static blog-aware websites.
 Blog-aware means a website generator will create blog-style content, such as lists of content in reverse chronological order, archive lists, and other common blog-style features.